 How to force RGB in Mac OS X

-- Download the patch-edid.rb script from the forums thread above and put it in your home directory.
+- Download the patch-edid.rb script from the forums thread above, or download Andrew Daugherity’s improved patch-edid.rb script from his github page.
+Put the script in your home directory.

-- Connect only the external monitor(s) in question (I closed my MacBook lid, for example).
+- Connect only the external monitor(s) in question, if you can (I closed my MacBook lid, for example).
 The script will make override files for any connected monitor.

 - Type “ruby patch-edid.rb” in Terminal.

 - A new folder will be created in your home directory.
-Move it into the “/System/Library/Displays/Overrides” folder.
+Move it into the “/System/Library/Displays/Contents/Resources/Overrides” folder.
 If Finder tells you that you are overwriting an existing folder, consider backing it up first.